w3f/Grants-Program/applications/on-chain-cash.md

 Our future plans for the project:
 - Design and development of seller’s API for on-line coupon codes delivery to a POS terminal upon sales.
 - Development of UI for service provider’s tools for financial management and accounting: fees and commissions management on both sides (seller fees and user coupon commissions), sales management (accounting for sent/sold/lost coupons for each seller).
-- User app development for new “off-chain” users that yet do not have a wallet: first coupon validation and redemption will be made by a centralized back-end solution with gas taken from service provider’s wallet and a new user’s wallet will be created immediately (if needed); smart contract will count this gas to the service prover’s commission.
 - Developing a user’s mobile app for “on-the-fly” coupon redemption by scanning a QR-code on the coupon – private key will be coded with a QR-code;
 - Develop APIs for buying coupons via SMS;
 - Algorithmic stablecoin development for using as a native service asset;